donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 ### ... additional for the DCCN

-The approval for the general DCCN adult protocol is "CMO regio A-N 2014/288".
+The identifier for the general approval of the DCCN adult protocol is "CMO regio A-N 2014/288" and has the ABR number "NL45659.091.14".

-The approval for the general DCCN baby protocol is "CMO regio A-N 2012/012".
+The identifier for the general approval of the DCCN baby protocol is "CMO regio A-N 2012/012".

 ## Where should I store personal information about the participants?